ritterim/automation-transform/README.md

 }
 ```

-The **CustomError** and **Smtp** setting methods allow you to pass an Action to specify the child elements of the respective parent. elements.
+The **CustomError** and **Smtp** setting methods allow you to pass an Action to specify the child elements of the respective parent elements.

 ## Thanks